ksylvan/docker-mail-server/README.md

   here: https://github.com/hardware/mailserver/wiki/Rainloop-initial-configuration

-- Using the RainLoop admin panel, make sure to set up your `ManageSieve` and white lists for users you allow to login to your domain.
+- Using the RainLoop admin panel, make sure to set up your `ManageSieve` and white-lists for users you allow to login to your domain.

 - In the RainLoop admin, go to the `Plugins` and enable the `postfixadmin-change-password` plugin.
 You will have to ensure that